 The ALOP is a broad objective, and risk management measures are established to achieve that objective.

 The term ‘biosecurity risk’ is used to describe the combination of the likelihood and the consequences of a pest or disease of biosecurity concern entering, establishing and spreading in Australia.

 Australia's biosecurity system protects our unique environment and agricultural sector and supports our reputation as a safe and reliable trading nation.
 This has significant economic, environmental and community benefits for all Australians.

 New scientific information

-Scientific information can be provided to the department at any time, including after a review has been completed.
-The department will consider the information provided and will review the import policy, if required.
+Scientific information can be provided to us at any time, including after a risk analysis has been completed.
+We will consider the information provided and review the analysis.

 Meeting Australia’s food standards